 You can also take CBD oil and add it to your own food.
 It works best with foods that are fatty.
 Again, staying healthy is important, so we aren’t talking about heavy saturated fat foods.
 Choose unsaturated fat foods like yogurt.
 The CBD has already bound itself to the oil in your CBD solution, so you can actually stick it any kind of food you want.
 But, just like oil separates itself from water, CBD separates from water.
 CBD is a nonpolar molecule that binds with other nonpolar molecules, not water which is a polar molecule.
 You can just drip some hemp oil over your salad or any finished product and eat it that way.
 You can also use your CBD oil just like you would with any cooking oil and simmer food with it.

 You can just rub CBD oil right into your skin.
 If let’s say you have sore joints or muscles, try just rubbing the oil into the affected area.
-It will take a while to work and you should not expect it to have a wide ranging effect.
-If trying to find focus or relieve some widespread pain with CBD, then applying CBD topically is probably not the best method.
+There is no medical evidence that CBD for pain is effective.
+If you are trying to find focus or relieve some widespread pain with CBD, then applying CBD topically is probably not the best method.
 Topical applications of CBD are not very bioavailable typically.
 You can also mix CBD into creams and soaps as well to apply it topically.
 Put a lot of it into a bath bomb and drop it into a nice hot tub if you want.
 It’s another fun method of taking CBD naturally and may help to pinpoint areas of discomfort with CBD.

 Vaping CBD oil is another choice.
 Whether this an all-natural method of taking CBD is questionable.
 Vaping is a relatively new technology that heats the CBD without actually burning it.
 Burning anything breaks it into tiny particles, some of which can be toxic and lead to many respiratory issues and diseases.
 While vaping does not break up CBD oil like burning it would, whether or not you should use an organ as critical, sensitive and fragile as your lungs as a delivery method for anything is questionable.
 However, vaping CBD is a very bioavailable method of taking CBD.
 It will enter the bloodstream quickly after leaving the lungs.